 Batman Returns Official movie magazine (1992, Topps).
 72 pages covering the 2nd movie, with cool deep 3-D Batman hologram on the cover.
 Over 150 photos, cast/character profiles, Batmobile and weapons info, all the behind-the-scenes stuff, etc. . ($5.95 cover price)...$4 (View)

 Comic Book Marketplace #70, Aug.
 1999.
 NM-.
 Celebrates Batman's 60th anniversary, with a Neal Adams Batman & Robin cover.
 Put out by Overstreet/Gemstone, this is "The magazine for Golden, Silver and Bronze age comics collectors."
 No price guide, but has market reports from various dealers.
 80 pages, this issue is pretty much all Batman.
-Interviews with Neal Adams (with pencil sketches throughout), Jerry Robinson, Adam West, and a graphic gallery of Batman's history, with comic covers and panels from various decades, plus it has a different text overview of Batman's history.
+Interviews with Neal Adams (with pencil sketches throughout), Jerry Robinson, Adam West, and a text overview and graphic gallery of Batman's history, with comic covers and panels from various decades.
 Inside back cover and back cover have color 9-comic galleries too.
 Lots of nice dealer photo ads too, and regular columns.
 No mailing label.
 Tiny thumbed white stress on right edge, no tear; bottom spine corner tiny tip bump.
 A nice mag for Bat collectors, and not a big print run. $5.95 cover...$6 (View)

 Comics Scene #6, from 1989 (inside says Vol. 4, #17, most call it Vol. 2), NM.
 Bob Kane Batman cover, and interview with Kane about the movie.
 Plus Keith Giffen on Justice League Europe, and interviews with Frank Miller, Mike Grell, Carl Barks, Chuck Dixon, Max Allan Collins, Ann Nocenti, and articles on Moon Knight, Frank Thorne's "Ribit" character, actor John Wayne Hames about the Superboy TV series, Ms. Tree and more.
 70 pages, lots of pictures, $3.50 cover price, yours for...$3 (View)